Fatema3733/university-database-project/README.md

 ## Files
 - `university_database.sql`
-  → Full database schema, data generation, and analysis queries
+  → Full database schema, data generation scripts, and analysis queries

 ---

 ## How to Run
 1. Open MySQL Workbench
 2. Run the `university_database.sql` script
-3. Execute the analysis queries included in the file
+3. Execute the analysis queries included at the end of the script

 ---